GGMU1986/AspenCapitalWAR/README.md

   - Improve the styling on the frontend, associated with card playing games
   - Add functionality to watch full game play out, along with seeing winner instantly
   - Better UI
   - Add official testing instead of using console.log and debugger
+  - DRY up my code